Introduction

 : Stores a JSON serialization of computational method settings.
 An empty string indicates that the field is not applicable.
 Creating and interpreting the content is the responsibility of the user of the model.

-This is best illustrated by an example from one of our available data sets:
+This is best illustrated by an example from one of our available datasets:

 from hqs_nmr_parameters.examples import molecules